vogueversestudio-sys/interview-sdet-qa/08_Review_SQL_Questions.md

 ## Q2.
 SQL Joins?

-**Simple Answer:**
-JOINs are used to combine data from two tables based on a matching column.
-The most common is INNER JOIN (only matching rows).
-LEFT JOIN is the second most common (all rows from the left table, even if there's no match on the right).
+SQL JOINs are used to combine data from multiple tables based on a common column, usually a primary key and a foreign key.
+They help us retrieve related information stored across different tables

+INNER - Only matching rows
+LEFT - Everything from left + matches
+RIGHT - Everything from right + matches
+FULL - Everything from both tables
+CROSS - Every combination
+SELF - Same table joined to itself

 **All Types with Code:**